 Answer the following questions regarding the Applicant’s (or the Controlling Entity’s) financial health.
 Indicate if the responses are (check one):

+For the Applicant (if it has incurred operating expenses).

+For the Controlling Entity (if the Applicant has not yet incurred operating expenses).

+Not applicable (neither the Applicant nor the Controlling Entity has incurred operating expenses).

 Have the financial statements for the last complete fiscal year been independently audited or is an audit underway?
 Yes No

 Please provide fiscal year end date for the last completed independent audit (mm/dd/yyyy).
 If no audit has been completed or is underway for the last complete fiscal year, please explain why and what steps the Applicant, or its Controlling Entity, is taking to obtain audited financials in the future: (Maximum Response Length: 2,000 characters)